vividfax/vividfax.github.io/_projects/terrain-hat.md

 <div class="indent">

-I ran a **test knit** of the pattern to assess the usability of the website and the readability of the pattern instructions; organising and communicating with seven participants via **Slack**.
+I ran a **test knit** of the pattern to assess the usability of the website and the readability of the pattern instructions; organising and communicating with nine participants via **Slack**.

 </div>